nslay/ircbnx/ReadMe.txt

 shutdown - Have all bots quit and exit.

+reconnect - Have the bot reconnect to the server.

 userlist - Display the access list.

 useradd <hostmask> <accesslevel> <password> - Add a new user to command